FelixOnline/v2/content/articles/2012-11-23-virgins-quit-whining.md

 subtitle: >
   Renos Karamanis enjoys a night alone with his laptop
 date: "2012-11-23 00:04:17 +0000"

 # Attributes from Felix Online V1
 id: "2958"
 old_path: /comment/2958/virgins-quit-whining
 aliases:
  - /comment/2958/virgins-quit-whining
+imported: true
+comments:
+ - Next time ask me before you completely change the title and adding side notes of your preference that are offensive towards me Oti je na ginei eimaste dipla s IpomoniGo for it RenosI have absolutely no idea what this is about For the lack of females issue when a hunter finds no rabbits he just hunts elsewhere or he even settles with ducks not being sure whether the rabbit or the duck is mostly appreciated So basically youre suggesting that we all change our sexual preferences according to Imperials gender ratioRenos youre never going to get laid if you write things like thatThis article is one of the strangest things Ive ever readlost your virginity before coming to ImperialCan I recommend you speak to the Feminist Society before presuming you know what their society is about As far as I am aware the goal of the society is to work towards gender equality at Imperial not female supremacy or anything like that and men are as welcome to join and take part

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true